14th Wong Hock Boon Paediatric Masterclass

 11.15am–11.45am Fecal Microbiota Transplant – Facts And Myths

-Dr Chen Chien-Chang, Associate Professor, Division of Gastroenterology, Department of Paediatrics, Chang Gung Memorial Hospital, Taiwan
+Dr Chen Chien-Chang, Professor, Division of Gastroenterology, Department of Paediatrics, Chang Gung Memorial Hospital, Taiwan

 11.45am–12.15pmProbiotics And Gut Health